theolepage/epita-spe-prog/coding-style.md

 ### 2.4 file.indentation

-Indentation MUST be done using whitespaces only, tabulations MUST NOT appear in your source code.
+Indentation MUST be done using whitespaces only.
+Tabulations MUST NOT appear in your source code.

 ### 2.5 file.cols